 Rockland’s newest (2022) nature preserve!
-The McCarthy Farm Conservation Area features a 36-acre forest with old stone walls and two small ponds, and several potential vernal pools.
+The McCarthy Farm Conservation Area features a 36-acre forest with old stone walls, two small ponds, and several potential vernal pools.
 Follow the 0.7-mile out-and-back trail loop to the top of Rye Hill.
 Located down the road from the Rockland Recycling Center.

 According to the Wildlands Trust, these lands were home to one of the only two remaining active farms in Rockland.
 “Louise McCarthy acquired the property in 1952 and maintained a small-scale working farm for many decades.
 Among other agricultural endeavors, the McCarthys raised chickens and cultivated various types of flowers.”

 After Louise fell ill, the farm was more-or-less abandoned.
 Her heirs made an arrangement with a developer, but thankfully the property was enrolled in Chapter 61A, giving the town the right of first refusal.
 Open space advocates in Rockland successfully campaigned the town to exercise this right, and Rockland Town Meeting approved the purchase of the land in 2021.
 Community Preservation Act funds and a LAND grant from the Commonwealth of Massachusetts funded the purchase.
 This video tells the story of how the new conservation area came to be.

 From the parking area, follow the red-blazed trail into the woods, It leads uphill, skirting the edge of a small sunken (and distant) pond before arriving at a second, more visible one.
 The blue-blazed loop trail continues beyond the pond, with some moderate rolling hills, to the top of Rye Hill (elevation 122 feet), and down again.
 Altogether, the distance from, and returning to, the parking area is 0.7 miles.
 Along the way, you’ll see several old stone walls and the occasional glacial erratic.